 (5.)
 Notice requirements: PROVIDER must notify MSHN CEO immediately if search results indicate that any licensed independent health care practitioner, director, or manager of the PROVIDER, an individual with beneficial ownership of five percent or more, or an individual with, a consulting or other arrangement with PROVIDER, for the provision of items or services that are significant and material to PROVIDER obligations under its contract with MSHN are on the OIG exclusions database.

 (6.)
-PROVIDER Responsibility for Disclosing Criminal Convictions: PROVIDER is required to promptly notify MSHN CEO if any staff member, director, or manager of PROVIDER, individual with beneficial ownership of five percent or more, or an individual with an employment, consulting, or other arrangement with PROVIDER, for the provision of items or services that are significant and material to PROVIDER obligations under its contract with MSHN/MSHN, has been convicted of a criminal offense described under sections 1128(a) and 1128(b)(1), (2), or (3) of the Act, or that have had civil money penalties or assessments imposed under section 1128A of the Act.
+PROVIDER Responsibility for Disclosing Criminal Convictions: PROVIDER is required to promptly notify MSHN CEO if any staff member, director, or manager of PROVIDER, individual with beneficial ownership of five percent or more, or an individual with an employment/contract, consulting, or other arrangement with PROVIDER, for the provision of items or services that are significant and material to PROVIDER obligations under its contract with MSHN/MSHN, has been convicted of a criminal offense described under sections 1128(a) and 1128(b)(1), (2), or (3) of the Act, or that have had civil money penalties or assessments imposed under section 1128A of the Act.
 (See 42 CFR 1001.1001(a)(1).

 (7.)
 Disclosure of Convictions: PROVIDER must require staff members, directors, managers, or owners or contractors, for the provision of items or services that are significant and material to PROVIDER obligations under its contract with MSHN, to disclose all felony convictions and any misdemeanors for violent crimes to PROVIDER.
-PROVIDER employment, consulting or other agreements must contain language that requires disclosure of any such convictions to PROVIDER.
+PROVIDER employment/contract, consulting or other agreements must contain language that requires disclosure of any such convictions to PROVIDER.

 (8.)
 PROVIDER Responsibility for Notifying the PIHP CEO of Administrative Actions that Could Lead to Formal Exclusion: PROVIDER must promptly notify MSHN CEO if they have taken any administrative action for specific regional performance issues that limits employee, director, manager, owner, consultant or other contractor participation in the Medicaid program, including any conduct that results in suspension or termination of such individuals or entities.